 - Diabetic shoe:Yes

-- Breathable jacquard mesh upper for comfort
+- Breathable mesh upper promotes airflow

 - Origin:Imported